hmans/schnitzelpress/README.md

 ### development

 * Add `schreihals` executable.
 Use it to generate new Schreihals blogs (`schreihals create <name>`) and blog posts (`schreihals post <title>`).
+* The contents of the `blog_description` configuration variable are now displayed at the top of the home page.
+The small footer at the bottom of all pages is now being populated through the `footer` variable.

 ### 0.0.2